 The Poldarks return to Nampara as final series begins filming

-A first-look images shows Aidan Turner and co back at their Cornish home
+A first-look image shows Aidan Turner and co back at their Cornish home

 The hype for the fifth and final series of BBC favourite Poldark is already building, with fans of the show treated to a first look at cast members filming at Poldark‘s Cornish cottage, Nampara.